aabiji/reel/readme.md

 - [Synchronizing audio and video](https://www.programmersought.com/article/21844834744/)

 TODO:
+- Seeking through video and audio stream (using bytes)
+- Refactor
   - Fixed sized queue
-- Seek through video and audio streams
-- Refactor -- a lot of class fields should not be public
-  - Is there a better alternative to OOP?
-- Pre initializing the scalers
+  - Pre initialize the swrcontext and swscontext
-- Synchronize audio and video
+  - Fix synchronization bugs
+  - Fix hardware decoding bugs
+  - Cleanup code

+- Frame dropping if we lag to far behind
 - Use valgrind to optimise the code
-- See if there are hardware devices for decoding audio
 - Renderer (OpenGL?)
-- Basic UI (take a look at microui)
+- Basic UI (take a look at microui or lvgl)
 - Subtitles using WhisperCpp???
 - Features
     - [] Play